 This is probably one of the most repulsive things ever caused by a failed AC.
 When you enter your car and get a whiff of musty, pungent, mouldy smell.

-Bad odours may also be caused by mouldy evaporator case or air vent.
-This can put your health at risk because mould can cause an allergic reaction to some people.
+may also be caused by a mouldy evaporator case or air vent.
+This can put your health at risk because mould can cause an allergic reaction in some people.
 Regular cleaning of the evaporator case and the air vent will help fix this issue.

 When you park your car after a drive with the AC on, you would have observed, a puddle of water underneath the car.
 That’s normal and in fact, a sign of a completely healthy AC system.
 But when you see water inside the cabin, that is when the trouble begins.